roys/java-hdl-webserver/README.md

 Type `java -version` to see which Java version you have.
 If it says something with `1.8` or later you are good to go.
 Just continue to the next step.

-If your Java version is less than 1.8, run the following commands and follow the setup:
+If you don't have Java installed or a Java version before version 1.8, run the following commands and follow the setup:
 `sudo apt-get update`
 `sudo apt-get upgrade`
+`sudo apt install default-jdk` (old command: ~~`sudo apt-get install oracle-java8-jdk`~~)

+#### 2. Install Git

+If you don't have the version-control system Git installed you can install it like this:
-`sudo apt-get install oracle-java8-jdk`
+`sudo apt-get install git`

-#### 2. Directory setup and getting the server
+#### 3. Directory setup and getting the server

 First check out the code:
 `cd ~`